 The ranch lies within Game Management Unit 53 which offers unlimited over-the-counter either-sex elk licenses for archery season, as well as unlimited over-the-counter bull elk licenses for second and third rifle seasons.
 Mule deer hunting licenses are available by drawing, or could potentially be issued through the Landowner Preference Program.
 The ownership will also convey their USFS Special Use Permit for outfitting and guiding on several thousand acres of adjoining National Forest and Wilderness.

-The Smith Fork of the Gunnison River flows through the heart of the ranch for two miles and provides for great brown and rainbow trout fishing.
+The Smith Fork of the Gunnison River flows through the heart of the ranch for 1.35 miles and provides for great brown and rainbow trout fishing.
 One-third of a mile of Second Creek, which is a tributary to the Smith Fork, flows into the ranch and contains the rare Native A-Strain Colorado Cutthroat trout.
 There are also ten additional ponds on the ranch, five of which are stocked with trout.

 The nearby Gunnison River within the Black Canyon and Gunnison Gorge is a Gold Medal wild trout fishery that stretches over 40 miles from Crystal Reservoir to the town of Austin and provides many diverse wading and float fishing opportunities.
 The Gunnison River contains populations of brown trout, rainbow trout, and a few cutthroat may be found.
 The Gunnison River is managed primarily as a wild trout fishery.

 Just south of Crawford is the Crawford Reservoir that has a water surface of 406 acres and about seven miles of shoreline.
 It provides recreational activities including fishing (for yellow perch, northern pike, black crappie, largemouth bass, trout, and channel catfish), hunting, boating, camping, and hiking.
 Crawford State Park rests on a peninsula on the northeastern shore of the lake.